ccao-data/model-sales-val/README.md

 Includes whether a sale’s group met the minimum observation threshold (`meets_group_threshold`) required for standard deviation-based outlier detection.

 In some cases, a sale may still be flagged even if the threshold was not met — typically due to PTAX-203 indicators combined with extreme price deviation.

-## Rolling window

-The flagging model uses group means to determine the statistical deviation of sales, and flags them beyond a certain threshold.
-Group means are constructed using a rolling window strategy.

-The current implementation uses a 12 month rolling window.
-This means that for any sale, the "group" contains all sales within the same month, along with all sales from the previous 11 months.
-This 12 month window can be changed by editing the configuration file: `src/inputs.yaml`.

 ## Exporting Flags to iasWorld